 Traveling With A Group?
 Rent A Car

 A rental car can comfortably fit four people, although we’ve pushed the limit and have squeezed seven of us in a single car before.
-Rental cars in Mexico usually go for around $20-30 a day, depending on whether you’re in high or low season.
+Renting a car in Mexico will usually cost you around $20-30 a day, depending on whether you’re in high or low season.
 Sometimes, they go for as little as $9 a day through companies like Alamo.
 If you’ve got a group of three or four people, it’s far cheaper to split a rental car than it would be to constantly take taxis everywhere.
 If you plan on hitting the many cenotes and ruins around Tulum, a rental car is the way to go.

 This is my personal favorite way of getting around on a budget.
 Money’s a silly little thing, isn’t it?
 Why pay a taxi driver $20 when my thumb can get me where I need to go for free?
 Hitchhiking in Tulum is pretty easy, especially to and from the beach.
 There’s only one main road going to and from town, so posting up there and sticking your thumb out will get you where you need to go pretty easily.